 Presenting the work at the European Association of Urology (virtual) Congress, after recent acceptance for publication, research leader Dr Paolo Capogrosso (San Raffaele Hospital, Milan, Italy) said: ‘Over a 10-year period we have seen a real change in what concerns men when they attend sexual health clinics.
 This is probably driven by greater openness, and men now accepting that many sexual problems can be treated, rather than being something they don’t want to talk about.’

-The success of erectile dysfunction treatments such as Viagra and Cialis, and the availability of new treatments, means that men facing sexual problems have now have treatments for sexual problems which weren’t available a generation ago.
+The success of erectile dysfunction treatments such as Viagra and Cialis, and the availability of new treatments, means that men facing sexual problems now have treatments for sexual problems which weren’t available a generation ago.
 Now researchers at San Raffaele Hospital in Milan have studied why men come to sexual health clinics, and how this has changed over a 10-year period.

 There were comparatively few patients complaining of low sex drive or Peyronie’s disease in 2009, but complaints about both of these conditions grow from 2009 to the end of the study.
 In 2019 men were around 30% more likely to report Peyronie’s disease than in 2009, and around 32% more likely to report low sexual desire.

 The amount of men complaining of premature ejaculation dropped by around 6% over the 10-year period.
 The average age of first attendance at the clinical also dropped, from a mean of 61 to 53 years.
+This may be the reason why they use Viagra and Cialis.

 ‘Erectile dysfunction is still the main reason for attending the clinic, but this number is dropping, whereas around 35% of men attending the clinic now complain of Peyronie’s disease, and that number has shown steady growth,’ said Paolo Capogrosso.
 ‘Our patients are also getting younger, which may reflect a generational change in attitude to sexual problems.’